Testosterone Replacement TherapyJuly 25, 2018

 At Ubuntu Medical, we strongly believe in the necessity for innovation in the field of medical health to ensure your utmost well-being.
 It is for this reason that we provide services related to low levels of testosterone.

 Our friendly medical staff will happily discuss with you about this topic.
-Our GPs, Dr. Julie O’Connor, Dr. Paul Bryan and Dr. Kathy O’Sullivan, who can be your first contact point for assisting you in its management through clinical assessment, treatment, referral, follow-up and potential solutions.
+Our GPs, Dr. Julie O’Connor and Dr. Kathy O’Sullivan, who can be your first contact point for assisting you in its management through clinical assessment, treatment, referral, follow-up and potential solutions.